ioBroker/ioBroker.javascript/docs/en/javascript.md

 const list = getSchedules(true);
 ```
 Returns the list of all CRON jobs and schedules (except astro).
-Argument must be true if you want to get the list for every running script.
-Else only schedules in this script will be returned.
+Argument must be `true` if you want to get the list for **every running script**.
+Else only schedules in the current script will be returned.

 ```js
 const list = getSchedules(true);